Swpn0neel/C-Programming/README.md

 47. Print all the possible character permutations of a given string from the user.
 48. Enter Employee Details of 10 Employees and print them.
 49. Allocate block of memory for an array using malloc and print them.
+50. Copy content of one file into another file using file-handling methods.

 ### Extra Programs:
 - Print the sum and average of two numbers taken as input from the user.